SK53/indicia-docs/site-building/iform/modules/mobile-auth/services.rst

 The following responses may be returned:

 ======  ======================  ======================================  ========================================
-Status  Message                 Logged message                          Cause
+Status  Message                 Logged message (if enabled)             Cause
 ======  ======================  ======================================  ========================================
 400     Bad request             Missing parameter                       Email, password or appsecret missing.
 400     Bad request             Missing or incorrect shared app secret  Incorrect appname-appsecret combination.
 400     Invalid password        Password not strong enough              Zero length password.
 400     Missing name parameter  First or secondname empty               Firsname or secondname empty.
-200     *user secret*           Nothing                                 Successful registration of the user
+200     | *user secret*         Nothing                                 Successful registration of the user
-                                                                        on the website returns the variables
+        | *firstname*                                                   on the website returns the variables
-                                                                        as indicated.
+        | *secondname*                                                  as indicated.
+This may end with any
-        *firstname*

-        *secondname*

-        *error*                                                         Possible error on registering with
+        | *error*                                                       error from user registration on the
-                                                                        warehouse.
+        |                                                               warehouse.
 ======  ======================  ======================================  ========================================

 Please check the :ref:`example <user-register-example>`.